mohamed-tsx/MedConnect/README.md

 ## Contributions

 We welcome contributions from the community!
 Whether you're a developer, designer, or healthcare enthusiast, feel free to contribute by opening issues, submitting pull requests, and providing feedback.

-## License

-This project is licensed under the [Your chosen open-source license].